NucleusEngineering/serverless/.journey/tutorial.neos.md

 Follow the link in the alert mail or navigate to the [incidents section of Cloud Monitoring](https://console.cloud.google.com/monitoring/alerting/incidents).
-You should see the active incident marked in red: go ahead and explore it.
+You should see the active incident marked in red: First "Acknowledge Incident" then go ahead and explore it.
 Notice how the rate at which we are burning error budget is way past the threshold.

 Also look at the SLOs section of your Cloud Run service in the [Cloud Run section of the Google Cloud Console](https://console.cloud.google.com/run).
-The page tells you that the percentage of healthy, non-error responses from your service has dropped to 90%, which is below your SLO target of 95%!
+The page tells you that the percentage of healthy, non-error responses from your service has dropped to 90%, which is below your SLO target of 99%!

 Let's investigate a bit further.
 Head to the _Logs_ tab of the service.
 Next to your application logs, Cloud Run itself logs system events here.
 You can see how